 The lawyers at Aaron Waxman & Associates are experienced with Disability, Personal Injury and Employment claims.

-So far, this October has brought sunshine, a lot of rain and even snow in certain areas.
-With today’s rain and dropping temperatures, it is important to take some extra precautions when trick or treating and when driving through residential areas on your way home.
+October has brought with it sunshine, rain, gusts of wind and cooler temperatures.
+Thursday may bring cool weather and rain to your area, so it is important to take some extra precautions when trick-or-treating and when driving through residential areas on your way home.

 Regardless of what time you are on the road, and of the weather, there are certain safety recommendations that you should bear in mind when it comes to ensuring the safety of all road users, including trick-or-treators.